Section III - A Spiritual Being Living in the World of Matter

 - The crown chakra connects us with Creator, the entire angelic kingdom and the Akashic records, the archive of all past and future truths.
 Meditating on this chakra can take us into the heavenly worlds.

 As creators, whatever we focus our attention on mysteriously creates our own unique world.
-One person focusing their precious attention on what makes their heart feel most alive is doing more healing to the world than hundreds of people protesting what is wrong in the world.
+One person focusing their precious attention on what makes their heart feel most alive is doing more healing to the world than hundreds of people being concerned or protesting what is wrong in the world.

 Where we focus our attention determines whether we are mindfully co-creating a loving world, or just part of the ongoing problems of a thus far mostly unconscious world.
 Every moment we have the sovereign choice of where we focus our precious attention.